AdityaDeshmukh2023/Medical-Store-Management-System/README.md

-**# Medical-Store-Software-Solution-
-This report presents a Medical Store Management System designed to efficiently manage the inventory and purchase history of medicines.
-The system allows users to add new medicines, update existing medicine details, delete medicines, display available medicines, record purchases, and view purchase history**# Medical Store Management System
+# Medical Store Management System

 ## Overview
 The Medical Store Management System is a software application designed to manage medicine details and purchase records for a medical store.
 The application features a user-friendly graphical user interface (GUI) built with Python's `tkinter` library, allowing users to easily add, update, delete, and view medicines, as well as record purchases and display purchase history.